build-on-aws/content/AUTHOR_QUICK_START.md

 ## What We're Looking For

-:warning: January 27, 2023: BuildOn.AWS community content contributions are invite-only right now as we gather feedback and refine the publication processes and documentation.
+:warning: January 27, 2023: Community content contributions are invite-only right now as we gather feedback and refine the publication processes and documentation.
 Star or watch [this repository](/) for updates as we open this up to more community authors in the coming months.

 ### Who Writes on BuildOn

 We are looking for people with technical knowledge to write about their experiences, share their opinions, and help others in the community.
-BuildOn.AWS publishes content from authors who want to share their challenges (and helpful hints) to learning a programming language, a dive deep into why it's always DNS, best practices on building microservices architectures and more.
+We publish content from authors who want to share their challenges (and helpful hints) to learning a programming language, a dive deep into why it's always DNS, best practices on building microservices architectures, and more.

 ### What Topics We’re Looking For

-Content may be about programming languages (React, Vue.js, CSS…), address generic topics about a category (compute, database, machine learning, networking, cloud) or a particular technology (Docker, Javascript, BGP, TLS1.3), or help a builder solve a problem they are facing.
+Content may be about programming languages (JavaScript, C#, Python, C#, etc), address generic topics about a category (compute, database, machine learning, networking, cloud) or a particular technology (Docker, Javascript, BGP, TLS1.3), or help a builder solve a problem they are facing.

 Not sure what to write about?
 Check out our idea backlog [here](https://github.com/build-on-aws/content/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).

 ## Writing style

-Content on BuildOn.AWS is original content and has a friendly style.
+Content is original and has a friendly style.
 Our content reviewers will help you make sure your content is in this style so you can build trust and rapport with the technical community.

 ## Republishing content from other platforms

 We are accepting limited republishing requests for content from other platforms at this time, please submit [a request](LINK TBD) to republish.
-Please note that you need to be the original author for the content piece, and if accepted, we will set up a canonical link for the content piece on BuildOn.aws to point to the original location as the source of truth.
+Please note that you need to be the original author for the content piece, and if accepted, we will set up a canonical link for the content piece to point to the original location as the source of truth.

 ### Be You

-Content published on BuildOn.AWS comes from you, a human, not you, a company.
+Content published comes from you, a human, not you, a company.
 Content that comes from a human will build trust and be more authentic than content that comes from a brand and goes through a PR review.
 This content will incorporate your personal stories and experiences.
+Our editorial process focusses on helping you improve the quality of your piece, and not reshaping it.

 ### Conversational

-BuildOn.AWS content is conversational, as if you were explaining technical topics to your friend or a colleague.
+Our content is conversational, as if you were explaining technical topics to your friend or a colleague.

 ### Have an Opinion